 You don’t need a car in downtown Chicago.
-Overnight valet parking at most hotels can be as high as $65 or more per night.
+Overnight parking at most hotels can be as high as $65 or more per night usually with no in and out privileges.
 Virtually every areas of the city is served by some form of public transportation.
 If not you can use Uber or taxicabs.

 If you do rent a car you will need to catch a shuttle bus to the offsite rental locations.
 All the shuttles pick up in the baggage area of Terminals 1,2, and 3.
 If you are arriving at or departing from Terminal 5 you can contact the companies using courtesy telephones; they also offer courtesy buses to various pick-up/drop-off areas.